mpa139/allanlab/_pages/openings.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/researchpic/Depositphotos_175731118_XL.jpg" width="60%">
 </figure>
 ### Applications for MSc, PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send an [email](mailto:lior@llobel.online).
+If you are interested in working with us as a MSc student, PhD student or postdoc, please send an [email](mailto:lior@llobel.online).
 State briefly why you are interested and attach a CV.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 ### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at Bar-Ilan University, see [Graduate Studies - General Information](https://life-sciences.biu.ac.il/en/node/168).
+If you are interested in pursuing a Master/PhD degree at Bar-Ilan University, see [Graduate Studies - General Information](https://life-sciences.biu.ac.il/en/node/168).

 <figure>